AaronZhangL/che-docs/src/main/_docs/artik-ide-plugin/artik-setup-cli.md

 `download` is invoked by `artik init` before initialization to download images for the version specified by `codenvy/artik-cli:<version>`.

 ### info
-Displays system state and debugging information. `--network` runs a test to take your `CHE_HOST` value to test for networking connectivity simulating browser > ARTIK and ARTIK > workspace connectivity.
+Displays system state and debugging information. `--network` runs a test to take your `{{site.data.env["HOST"]}}` value to test for networking connectivity simulating browser > ARTIK and ARTIK > workspace connectivity.

 ### init
 Initializes an empty directory with an ARTIK configuration and instance folder where user data and runtime configuration will be stored.
 You must provide a `<path>:/data` volume mount, then ARTIK creates a `instance` and `backup` subfolder of `<path>`.
 You can optionally override the location of `instance` by volume mounting an additional local folder to `/data/instance`.
 You can optionally override the location of where backups are stored by volume mounting an additional local folder to `/data/backup`.
 After initialization, an `artik.env` file is placed into the root of the path that you mounted to `/data`.